risc0/risc0/website/api/zkvm/zkvm_overview.md

 For local proof generation, we recommend a machine with at least 16GB of RAM.
 Options for generating proofs using GPU acceleration and skipping proof generation are documented in the [feature flags].

+## Key Features

+There are several key features that distinguish RISC Zero's zkVM from others.
+These features enable developers to more easily develop zk powerful applications.

+### Continuations for limitless computations

+Continuations allow the zkVM to do large computations by splitting the work into small, independent segments of the same size.
+This enables proofs generation on commodity hardware and makes zero knowledge computing widely accessible.
+To learn more, read the article on [continuations].

 ## Next Steps

 _Ready to start building zkVM applications?_ <br/>